 Many of the customs and symbols traditionally associated with Christmas originated with ancient pagan festivals and winter solstice rituals.

 The modern Christmas tree (typically evergreen conifers-usually pine, balsam or fir species) originated in Germany in the 16th century and became popular in England by the mid-19th century thanks to Queen Victoria's German husband, Prince Albert.

 St. Nicholas, the real person on whom Santa Claus is based, lived in the 4th century AD in the province of Lycia on the southwest coast of Asia Minor.

 Cartoonist Thomas Nast is credited with creating the current image of Santa Claus based on his illustrations that began appearing in Harpers Weekly in 1863.

-December 18 and December 19 are expected to be the busiest days for mail and package deliveries respectively, according to the United States Post Office.
+December 21 is expected to be the busiest day for holiday deliveries, according to the United States Post Office.